AAA1459/SkinModHelper/docs/guide/README.md

-Special Jump of Player skin
+Automatically Jump of Player skin
 -----------------------------------
-If there are some special names close to that player skin in the config file, and you meet some conditions.
+After you select a Player Skin, If has some config's name close to this player skin, and you meet some conditions.
-Then SkinModHelper will try to do a special jump.
+Then SkinModHelper will try to automatically switch to that new player skin.

-The purpose of Those Special Jump are, for let player(maddy) looks different in the same entity. such as "payphone" ID of Sprites.xml.
+The purpose of Those Automatically Jump are, for let player(maddy) looks different in the same entity. such as "payphone" ID of Sprites.xml.

-We will introduce those special jumps and their jump conditions:
+We will introduce those automatically jumps and their jump conditions:
 * "[SkinName] + _NB"
    * conditions: When the player is no_backpack state
 * "[SkinName] + _lantern"